Select Page

 The Context

-The Berlin Blockade was a response to the Western Allies’ introduction of a new currency, the Deutsche Mark, in West Germany.
-The Soviet Union saw this move as a threat to their influence in Germany and had already established a separate communist government in East Germany.
+The Berlin Blockade was a reaction as a result of the Western Allies’ having placed in West Germany a new currency known as the Deutsche Mark.
+The Soviet Union saw this as an attempt which destroyed its influence in Germany and had before formed a separate communist government in East Germany.

 Causes of the Berlin Blockade